-A copy of the Diversity and Inclusion Policy is available on the Company's website, under the corporate governance page or can be accessed here.
-The Company's Diversity and Inclusion Policy recommends an inclusive workplace culture that supports diversity and includes the following key objectives:
+In FY22, Evolution updated their Inclusion and Diversity Policy to reflect the environment we are operating in and reaffirm our commitment to creating an Inclusive and Diverse workplace.
+In support of this commitment, Mr Klein updated his title to Executive Chair.
+A copy of the Inclusion and Diversity Policy is available on the Company's website, under the corporate governance page or can be accessed here.

-• Attract and retain a skilled and diverse workforce that best represents the talent available in the communities where our assets are located and our employees reside

-• Promote and maintain a work environment that values and utilises the contributions of employees with diverse backgrounds, experience and perspectives through improved awareness of the benefits of workplace diversity, human resources policies, systems and processes and successful management of diversity

-• Reinforces our organisational values of Safety, Excellence, Accountability and Respect
+The Company's Inclusion and Diversity Policy recommends an inclusive workplace culture that supports diversity and includes the following key objectives:

-• Ensure that succession and talent management processes provide the necessary learning and development opportunities to develop a broader and more diverse pool of skilled and experienced employees, that over time, will be considered for advancement to more senior roles, including the Leadership Team and the Board

-Ensure appropriate selection criteria based on diverse skills, experience and perspectives is used when hiring internal and external staff, at all levels, including Board member appointments

-• Ensure that applicants and employees of all backgrounds are encouraged to apply for and have a fair opportunity to be considered for all available roles
+- Attract and retain a skilled and diverse workforce that best represents the talent available in the communities where our assets are located and our employees reside - Build and maintain a safe and inclusive work environment by acting against inappropriate workplace behaviour including discrimination, harassment, bullying, victimisation and vilification - Provide an environment where employees feel comfortable raising matters of concern without fear of repercussions - Implement strategies and initiatives to address any gender pay gap (to the extent that one exists) - Build a workforce that is provided with opportunities to develop skills and experience for career advancement, learning and development - Ensure that succession and talent management processes provide the necessary learning and development opportunities to develop a broader and more diverse pool of skilled and experienced employees, that over time, will be considered for advancement to more senior roles, including the Leadership Team - Ensure appropriate selection criteria based on diverse skills, experience and perspectives is used when hiring internal and external staff, including Board members.
+Recruitment practices at all levels including job specifications, advertisements, application forms and contracts will guard against conscious or unconscious biases that might discriminate against certain candidates - Ensure that applicants and employees of all backgrounds are encouraged to apply for and have a fair opportunity to be considered for all available roles

+- Ensure that our standards and procedures support flexible work practices to meet the differing needs of all employees - Comply with application legislations and regulations

-- Ensure compliance with all equal opportunity and antidiscrimination legislation - The Nomination and Remuneration Committee is responsible for reviewing and reporting on the relative proportion of males and females in the workforce
+The Nomination and Remuneration Committee is responsible for reviewing and reporting to the Board on the relative proportion of males and females in the workforce.

-At the end of the 2021 financial year, the relative proportion of males and females at Board, Senior Management and all levels is detailed below:
+At the end of FY22, the relative proportion of males and females at Board, Senior Management and all levels is detailed below:

-Male Female % change in female workforce from FY20
+Male Female % change in female workforce from FY21

 Board 75.0% 25.0% No change

-Executive 100% 0% No change

-Non-Executive 67% 33% No change
+Non-executive 67.0% 33.0% No change

-Senior management 3 89.5% 10.5% -35%
+Senior Management 3 90.0% 10.5% -0.5% decrease

-Group-wide 80.0% 20.0% 17%
+Group-wide 81.0% 19.0% 0.9% decrease

-3 'Senior Management' is defined as Group/Site Managers and above
+\overline{s} 'Senior Management' is defined as Leadership Team, Functional and Site General Managers